 Count the six-ounce, French-fried turkey breast — dipped into a sweetened batter before browning — as an unusual specialty at Dreamland, six miles east of Superior.
 The supper club’s history is lively: bands on the balcony and a speakeasy during Prohibition.
 What began as more of a stop for drinks in the 1920s is now a year-round destination for four-course dinners in good company.

 When ordering at Donny's Girl, prepare to be tempted by the daily specials: cheese-blanketed lasagna, sauerbraten with gingersnap gravy, thin-sliced corned beef and cabbage among others.
 Add slow-roasted lamb shank or pork loin, salmon with an orange marmalade glaze, family-style servings of fish and chicken on Friday.
 Then save room for Chocolate Angel Pie.
 It’s the perfect spot for time spent with family — the club has some family history itself: Donny and Sue Bartlett owned the supper club, then named “Donny’s,” for 22 years.
 Now, their daughter Jaci owns it — she’s “Donny’s Girl” — along with her husband Lorn, and you’ll probably see their kids helping out at the restaurant too.

-Just east of Appleton is a burg whose dining made the map decades ago and still earns raves.
+Just east of Appleton is a burg whose dining made the map decades ago and still earns rave reviews.
 Van Abel’s opened in 1848 as a saloon and rest stop for cattle-driving farmers en route to Green Bay.
 Now a fourth generation welcomes tables for two and wedding receptions for 500.
-On the menu: long-ago recipes for green beans and bean salad, chicken booyah and roasted chicken with dressing.
+On the menu: time-honored recipes for green beans and bean salad, chicken booyah and roasted chicken with dressing.
 Start with an Old Fashioned or Bloody Mary; each comes in a 16-ounce canning jar.